madmaxdevops/jenkins-projects/Project-3/README.md

 This project demonstrates how to:

-* Build a basic Java web application
+* Build a Java web application
 * Package it as a WAR file
 * Deploy it on Apache Tomcat
+* Integrate with basic DevOps workflows

 ---